asazizmn/react-ts-parcel-basic-counter/README.md

 # react-ts-parcel-basic-counter
-This is a simple application that displays an interactive counter, which can be incremented and decremented with the click of a button.
+This is a simple application that displays an interactive counter, which can be incremented or decremented with the click of a button.
 It is a demonstration of how React, TypeScript &amp; Parcel can be used to work together.
 It was built from the ground up, without the use of any boostrapping tools.

 To install and then run this project, please do the following.